NMRExchangeFormat/NEF/specification/Overview.md

     and write sequence descriptions accordingly.

-    3. Covalent links that are not part of a linear polymer chain are given in the 'covalent_links' loop, which shows which atoms are directly bound.
+    3. Covalent links that are not part of a linear polymer chain are given in the 'nef_covalent_links' loop, which shows which atoms are directly bound.
     It is not shown which of the atoms from the original template are missing, if desired this information must be inferred.